The Amazin’ Grace Story

 Many years later Paula received a call from a friend whom had been intimately involved with the Grace screenplay.
 She had read the many drafts of the treatment and was a good sounding board for Paula.

-The friend offered congratulations and wanted to know why Paula didn’t tell her that the Grace screenplay was turned into a made for television movie.
+The friend offered congratulations and wanted to know why Paula didn’t tell her that the Grace screenplay was turned into a made-for-television movie.
 She had recently watched a rerun of the movie Face of a Stranger.
-The movie, which stared Tyne Daily and Gena Rowlands, was about a woman who lived on the streets and was harboring a deep secret about killing her children in a fire.
+The movie, which stared Tyne Daily and Gena Rowlands, was about a woman who lives on the city streets befriends a well-to-do woman from the neighborhood and was harboring a deep secret about killing her children in a fire.

 Many years later Paula returned to the Grace screenplay and turned it into a one-act stage play.